The Soldier (1982 film): Cast

-George Strait has a cameo appearance as himself, performing the song "Fool-Hearted Memory".
+George Strait has a cameo appearance as Himself, performing the song "Fool-Hearted Memory".

 According to an interview with director James Glickenhaus, the scene with Klaus Kinski was added when the production was under budget and they were able to get Kinski for one day.

+Production

+James Glickenhaus first conceived the film's premise after reading John McPhee's The Curve of Binding Energy which explained the methods by which plutonium is transported.
+Glickenhaus scouted locations in Berlin and Munich, Germany, after receiving an offer of German financing, provided that the project be set partially in that country.
+Glickenhaus traveled for four weeks before composing a first draft of The Soldier, based on places he had seen and devoid of sequences that would be expensive or difficult to shoot.
+He then continued his travels for an additional two weeks in order to reaffirm what he had written.
+After the promised German funding fell through, Glcikenhaus took the project to Avco Embassy Pictures assuring the company his thorough planning would enable them to produce the picture at a lower budget, as they had done with his previous film, The Exterminator.
+Avco Embassy agreed to provide $6 million in production costs and serve as a worldwide distributor.
+Glickenhaus arranged foreign sales deals at the 1980 Cannes Film Festival, which fully recouped the film’s budget well before its scheduled domestic release.

 Soundtrack

 The film's soundtrack was performed and recorded by Tangerine Dream.
 All tracks were composed by Edgar Froese, Chris Franke, and Johannes Schmoelling.
 The soundtrack was released as part of the box set Pilots of Purple Twilight (The Virgin Recordings 1980-1983) (2020).
 "The Soldier: Opening Theme" was released on the bootleg '70/90 (1990).
 "Soldier on the Beach" was released on the fan release Tangerine Tree Volume 50: Assorted Secrets 2 (2004).